emmaunel/lithp/README.md

 # lithp
-Lithp - A interpreter for John McCarthy's original Lisp.
+Lithp - An interpreter for John McCarthy's original Lisp.

 Project to understand Lisp